-To help you make a quality decision about whether to sign up for cosmetology instruction through American College of Hair Design, we want you to know that according to the latest information, from January 1, 2016 to December 31, 2016, 13 of the 28 students scheduled to graduate went on to graduate, 100% taking the State Board exams administered by the State of Missouri from 1/1/16 to 12/31/16 passed that examination and 58% of the those whose passed the State Board from 1/1/16 to 12/31/16 found jobs in the Cosmetology field.
+To help you make an informed decision about whether to sign up for cosmetology instruction through American College of Hair Design, we want you to know that according to the latest information, from January 1, 2019 to December 31, 2019, 81% of students scheduled to graduate went on to graduate.
+95% of students taking the State Board exams administered by the State of Missouri from January 1, 2019 to December 31, 2019 passed the examinations.
+76% of those who passed the State Board from January 1, 2019 to December 31, 2019 found jobs in the field of Cosmetology.

 In considering cosmetology as a career it must be understood that it is a physically demanding occupation.
 With the exception of manicuring, pedicuring, facials, nail care and makeup application, most services performed by the cosmetologist are done while standing.
 Persons with foot or back problems would be well advised to seek an area of cosmetology that will allow them to be seated while working with clients.